Educational Toys - Learning Games

 Wolfenstein 3D - Played against the game, very addicting.

-Learned to save last level so i would not have to start from the begining
+Learned to save last level so I would not have to start from the beginning

 each time I was killed, which a was a lot.

-Descent - Awesome 3D flying game, played against other
+Descent - Awesome 3D flying game.
+I played against other

 people at work using our companies server.
 Then when half-life came out,

-everyone played half-life and we never played Descent again.
+everyone played half-life and we never played the game descent again.

-Half-Life - Very addictive game, you can play against and
+Half-Life - Very addictive game, you can play against other

 with other people.